MPCatalog/scom-community-catalog/HealthServiceStore.Monitoring/ReadMe.md

 -   The Monitor runs a PowerShell script that gets the Health Service State directory from the registry, then checks the size of the HealthServiceStore.edb file and compares against the defined threshold.
 The script returns a Property Bag to SCOM with the file path, size, threshold, and status (above/below threshold).
 -   The Collection Rule uses the same script as the Monitor, and just uses the file size property and maps it to performance counter data.
--   The offline defrag Task and Recovery use a VBScript based on Matt Taylor's??[task to restart SCOM Health Service](https://blogs.technet.microsoft.com/b/scom_atlas/archive/2015/05/21/task-to-restart-scom-health-service.aspx)script...all I did is modify it to run the offline defrag before restarting the service.
+-   The offline defrag Task and Recovery use a VBScript based on Matt Taylor's [task to restart SCOM Health Service](https://blogs.technet.microsoft.com/b/scom_atlas/archive/2015/05/21/task-to-restart-scom-health-service.aspx)script...all I did is modify it to run the offline defrag before restarting the service.

 Screen shots from the Management Pack